chunkifydev/cli/README.md

 $ chunkify auth login
 ```

-2. The CLI will open your browser and ask you to select one of your team for the authentication.
+2. The CLI will open your browser and ask you to select one of your teams for authentication.

 3. After authentication, the CLI will prompt you to select your project.